cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/03_servers.md

 [__ADMIN \| EXPERT__](/admin_getting_started/#administration-modes){: style="color: white; text-decoration: none;"}
 {: .label .label-green }

-An attached service is a device that runs on the local network of a server (configured in Shieldoo) but on which Shieldoo cannot be installed (e.g. a printer).

-Shieldoo lets you directly connect to such services without connecting to their servers.
+Attached Services are located on devices that run on the local network of a server, but where Shieldoo cannot be installed (e.g. a printer).
+Shieldoo lets you directly connect to such services (a device port is mapped to a server port).

-{% include img.html src="../../images/Servers03.png" alt="Attached Services" %}
+{% include img.html src="../../images/Servers08.png" alt="Attached Services" %}

 ### Configuring Attached Services
 The following steps describe how to configure a connection to an attached service: